Xabi Alonso

-Xabier Alonso Olano ([ˈʃaβi aˈlons̺o oˈlano], [ˈʃaβj aˈlonso oˈlano]; born 25 November 1981) is a Spanish football coach and former professional player who is currently the head coach of Bundesliga club Bayer Leverkusen.
-Alonso is frequently described as one of the best midfielders of his generation.
+Xabier Alonso Olano ([ˈʃaβi aˈlons̺o oˈlano], [ˈʃaβj aˈlonso oˈlano]; born 25 November 1981) is a Spanish professional football manager and former player who is the head coach of La Liga club Real Madrid.
+Widely regarded as one of the greatest midfielders of his generation, he was known for his range of passing and long-distance shooting.
+Alonso is also currently considered to be one of the best young managers in the world.

 Alonso began his career at Real Sociedad, the main team of his home province Gipuzkoa.
-After a brief loan period at Eibar, he was appointed as team captain of Real Sociedad by then-manager John Toshack.
-He succeeded in the role, taking the club to second place in the 2002–03 season.
-He moved to Liverpool in August 2004 for £10.5 million and won the UEFA Champions League in his first season, under manager Rafael Benítez, scoring the equalising goal in the Final against Milan.
-The following season, he won the FA Cup and the FA Community Shield.
+After a brief loan period at Eibar, he was appointed as team captain of Real Sociedad and finished runner-up in La Liga in 2002–03 season.
+He moved to Liverpool in 2004 for £10.5 million and won the UEFA Champions League in his first season, scoring in the final.
+He later won the UEFA Super Cup, the FA Cup and the FA Community Shield.
+Alonso moved to Real Madrid in 2009 in a deal worth £30 million and won La Liga, two Copa del Rey titles, and another UEFA Champions League.
+He joined German club Bayern Munich in 2014 and won three Bundesliga titles, including a domestic double in his second season, and retired in 2017.

-He moved to Real Madrid for the start of the 2009–10 season in a deal worth around £30 million.
-After winning honours including a league title in 2012 and the Champions League in 2014 during five seasons in Madrid, he was signed by German club Bayern Munich on a two-year contract.
-This was extended by a further year, and he eventually retired from playing in summer 2017, aged 35, having won the Bundesliga in each of his three seasons with Bayern.
+He made his international debut for Spain in April 2003 and went on to win Euro 2008, the 2010 World Cup, and Euro 2012.
+He also represented Spain at Euro 2004 and the 2006 World Cup.
+On 23 June 2012, Alonso won his 100th cap for Spain in the quarter-final of Euro 2012 against France, where he scored both goals in a victory.
+Alonso retired from international football after the 2014 World Cup.
+His 114 appearances make him the eighth-most capped player in Spain's history.

-He made his international debut for Spain in April 2003 in a 4–0 victory against Ecuador.
-While playing for Spain, Alonso won Euro 2008, Euro 2012 and the 2010 World Cup, and he also represented his country at Euro 2004 and the 2006 World Cup.
-On 23 June 2012, Alonso won his 100th cap for Spain in the quarter-final of Euro 2012 against France; he celebrated the occasion by scoring both of Spain's goals to send them into the semi-finals.
-Following Spain's failure to progress out of the group stages at the 2014 World Cup, Alonso retired from international football on 27 August 2014.
-His 114 caps make him the eighth-most capped player in the nation's history.
+Alonso coached Real Madrid's U14 team before being appointed as manager of Real Sociedad B in 2019, where he won promotion to the Segunda División in his second season.
+Alonso was named head coach of Bayer Leverkusen in 2022 and completed an unprecedented unbeaten domestic double in 2024, winning the club's first ever Bundesliga title and first DFB-Pokal since 1993.
+After two-and-a-half years with the German side, Alonso was appointed as the new head coach of his former club Real Madrid in June 2025.